nmarkert/writing-with-generated-text/webapp/README.md

 In the first one go to the backend (`cd backend`) and run `python app.py`. <br>
 In the second one got to the frontend (`cd frontend`) and run `npm start`.

-It is now available on `http://localhost:3000/`.
+It is now available on `http://localhost:3000/markert-generation-frontend`.

 ### Run with docker
 First run `docker-compose build` to build the project. <br>
 Then run `docker-compose up` to run the project.

-It is now available on `http://localhost:8080/`.